Ask An Adjuster Public Adjuster - Hurricane Michael Insurance Claim - Panama City

 To an insurance company, policyholders are simply names and cases on a list.
 In the case of a disaster like this one, the list is long, and the costs high as insurance companies add up claim after claim.
 But each property owner who purchased insurance did so in order to receive protection for just such a disaster as Hurricane Michael.
 Every resident deserves the full benefits established by their insurance policy.
 Each business or homeowner deserves to have all the promises made by their insurance company kept and fulfilled.

-Within days of the storm’s passing, Five Star’s public adjusters were on the ground in the hardest hit areas in Florida, speaking with residents, helping them assess the damage to their homes and businesses, preparing to file insurance claims on behalf of each client.
+Within days of the storm’s passing, Ask An Adjuster public adjusters were on the ground in the hardest hit areas in Florida, speaking with residents, helping them assess the damage to their homes and businesses, preparing to file insurance claims on behalf of each client.
 We were there for residents immediately after the storm, and we’re still available to help now.
 Victims of Hurricane Michael have until October 7, 2021 to file an insurance claim.
-Let Five Star Claims Adjusting help you get the settlement you deserve.
+Let Ask An Adjuster Claims Adjusting help you get the settlement you deserve.